ACMILabs/climate-sensor/README.md

 * `cp dev.tmpl.env dev.env`
 * Edit the `dev.env` to change the frequency of sensor readings, the default is every 5 seconds `TIME_BETWEEN_READINGS=5`
 * Set `DEBUG=true` to see errors on the console
+* Set `SENSOR_PIN=4` to change the Raspberry Pi pin you connect the sensor to.
+Default is 4
 * Build and run the development container `docker-compose up --build`

 ## Testing and linting